lauralorenz/sig-multicluster-site-proposal/site-src/index.md

 [work-api-reference]: ./api-types/work-api.md
 [clusterset-definition]: ./api-types/cluster-set.md

-To leave room for implementation, it has currently been decided that SIG-Multicluster shall not focus on the implementation of the mechanisms that rely on those APIs.
-For example, no reference implementation is provided for a cluster registry or for service discovery.
-The implementation of the synchronization of ServiceExport resources is also left to the solution providers.
+To leave room for implementation, SIG-Multicluster does not focus on the implementation of the mechanisms that rely on those APIs.
+For example, no reference implementation is provided for a cluster registry or for service discovery itself.

 # Getting started
 Whether you are a user interested in using the different APIs or an implementer interested in conforming to the APIs, the following resources will help give you the necessary background: